marcochiare/marcochiare/README.md

 - 👋 Sup, I’m @marcochiare
--

 - 📫 How to reach me: knock on my office door (i don't have one)
-- ⚡ Fun fact: Dinosaurs could not brush their teeth, that's why their are extincted.
+- ⚡ Fun fact: Dinosaurs could not brush their teeth, that's why they are extincted.
 - ⚡ Fun fact: Pee is stored in the balls

 <!---